tonytw1/squirrel-detector/README.md

 This saved model can be loaded into TensorFlow Serving or imported directly into a python script.

 ## Inference speed

-If we were doing this at scale we'd probably be interested in the inference performance.
+If we were doing this at scale we'd probably be interested in the inference performance; how long does it take to detect objects in each captured image?

+Will we be able to keep up with the flow of incoming image?
 How do CPU and GPU compare for inference speed?

-Using the python API as per `detect.py` we get get some rough CPU and GPU timings:
+Using the python API as per `detect.py` we can get some rough CPU and GPU timings:

 ```
 3.4 GHz CPU ~ 99 ms